Bacchus Residents

 Housing/Enrichment:

-Some jirds are incredibly intelligent too, so you must supply plenty of enrichment.
+Jirds are intelligent, so you must supply plenty of enrichment.
 It's generally advised to avoid plastic toys and cages because most jirds are relentless chewers.

 Ensure they have access to sand baths, wooden toys, branches, and some individuals will utilise a solid-floored wheel.